Skip to main content

 • Getting them to help you with food preparation – washing fruit, snapping green beans or pouring milk over cereal.

-• Making sure anything dangerous (like button batteries, pills or cleaning products) are kept in jars and bottles with safety caps and are safely hidden away.
+• Making sure anything dangerous (like button batteries, pills or cleaning products) are kept in jars and bottles with safety caps and that they're safely hidden away.

 • Let them practise dressing themselves – when there’s time anyway!